True Highlands Blog

 Trace your finger over a map of the Hebrides and the old Gaelic names will tell you a story.
 They are but one reminder of our rich and bloody maritime past.
 For example, the original name for Longay Island off Skye is Long Spùinnidh - Pirate Ship, while the hidden natural harbour on the west coast of Rona is known as Port nan Robaireann or Harbour of the Thieves.
 The swashbuckling tales from these islands could rival any Hollywood movie for colourful villains, robbery, betrayal and buried treasure.

-It’s brilliant to see Game of Thrones back on TV this month.
-It’s over the top narrative of warring monarchs, torture, slaughter and treachery makes for compulsive viewing.
+It’s brilliant to see Game of Thrones back on TV next month.
+Its over the top narrative of warring monarchs, torture, slaughter and treachery makes for compulsive viewing.
 If you thought the series a tad excessive then read on.
 You may be surprised to find that, (dragons aside), Scottish history was a huge influence on the series and tales of medieval clan shenanigans are often way more theatrical than anything fictional portrayed on screen.

 The history embedded in the stones that surround us has a refreshing permanence to it.
 Like signposts or a blog from the past, rocks can still carry meaning and lessons from history in our age of transient media.
 Tales that hark back to an era where superstition took precedence over science.
 These stories are old and have, no doubt, weathered over time - but the stones remain.
 Here are a few to entice you.